LuizTokuhara/text-to-sql/README.md

 ## 🙏 Acknowledgements

 - This is a simple POC inspired by [Text 2 Sql](https://www.text2sql.ai/).
-- It only query the database, it will not create, update or delete rows.
+- Add Langchain for better control (in the near future).
 - Feel free to add more features.